ʔ

 ʔiq̓mn̓ scraper

-ʔisk̓ʷlm̓ throw / toss something
+ʔisk̓ʷlm̓ throw, toss

-ʔisk̓ʷlmn̓t throw something up
+ʔisk̓ʷlmn̓t toss something, throw something up

 ʔistk winter